scipy/scipy/doc/source/dev/contributor/quickstart_docker.rst

 can adapt the instructions from :ref:`quickstart-ubuntu`, using the container as you would any other Linux terminal.
-You've already cloned SciPy on your computer, and git and all required compilers are already installed, so you can simply skip the corresponding steps (:ref:`quickstart-ubuntu-build` 2-7, 9, 10, and 13).
+You've already cloned SciPy on your computer, and git and all required compilers are already installed, so you can simply skip the corresponding steps.

 .. _NumPy: https://docs.scipy.org/doc/numpy/dev/gitwash/
 .. _here: https://docs.docker.com/get-started/